 Authorities expand ground search for missing Wisconsin girl

-BARRON, Wis. – The search for a missing 13-year-old girl whose parents were killed in the family's northwestern Wisconsin home is expanding Tuesday with as many as 2,000 volunteers expected to comb the area.
+BARRON, Wis. – The search for a missing 13-year-old Wisconsin girl whose parents were killed in the family's home was expanded Tuesday, with as many as 2,000 volunteers expected to take part in a grid search of the area.

 The new ground search for Jayme Closs comes several days after an effort with 100 volunteers turned up nothing.
 Jayme has been missing since Oct.
-15 , when deputies responding to a 911 call found someone had broken into the family's home in Barron and shot James and Denise Closs to death.
+15 , when deputies responding to a 911 call found that someone had broken into the family's home in Barron and gunned down James and Denise Closs.

-Authorities believe Jayme, who is not a suspect in her parents' deaths, was abducted.
+Authorities believe Jayme was abducted and have ruled her out as a suspect in her parents' deaths.

+A long line of vehicles streamed into a staging area near Barron on Tuesday morning as volunteers gathered to begin the search for clues.

-Barron County Sheriff Chris Fitzgerald said Monday that investigators have received more than 1,300 tips and have closed 1,100 of them.
+Barron County Sheriff Chris Fitzgerald said Monday that investigators had received more than 1,300 tips and have closed 1,100 of them.
 Some of the tips led to the decision to resume the ground search , he said, though he declined to elaborate.
-A sheriff's deputy and agents from the state Department of Justice and the FBI mapped the area by helicopter Monday afternoon in preparation for Tuesday's search.
+Authorities mapped the area by helicopter in preparation for Tuesday's search.

 "We've determined we'd like to search a bigger search area based on information our investigators have collected," Fitzgerald said.
 "These tips have led us to this."

-Two cars that may have been traveling near the Closs family's home on the night of the killings are being sought in the case, Fitzgerald said.

-Investigators are looking for a red or orange Dodge Challenger and a black Ford Edge or black Acura MDX.
-Fitzgerald didn't have information on the cars' license plates.
+Investigators are searching for two cars — a red or orange Dodge Challenger and a black Ford Edge or black Acura MDX — that may have been near the Closs family's home on the night of the attack, Fitzgerald said.
+He didn't have information about the cars' license plates.

 First Lutheran Church Pastor Ron Mathews told the crowd that hope has the power to move people beyond despair, fear and anxiety.